Decron/Whitebox-Code-GPT/README.md

 Industry-Specific Uses: For industries like healthcare, finance, or law, where specialized knowledge is vital, these files can greatly enhance the model's performance.<br><br>

 # Custodial process:
 Each assistant is assigned a custodian to manage its state and field questions.
-They are the considered a subject matter expert for their given technology and are the sole decider of what content is included in the official model.<br>
+They are a subject matter expert for their given technology and are the sole decider of what content is included in the official model.<br>

 admin: The admin will assess possible candidates and grant ownership to the most qualified candidate.
 The admin is the sole decider of who is the official custodian of a assistant but should seek out the opinions of the community before adding or revoking custodianship.<br>